 Greetings from Carlisle!
-Congratulations on being selected to represent Dickinson College at Yonsei University.
-An academically challenging and personally rewarding study abroad experience awaits you.
+Congratulations to each of you on your selection to the group of students who will represent Dickinson College at Peking University.
+An academically challenging and personally rewarding experience awaits you.
 We wish you all the best!

-This Seoul Orientation Handbook has been prepared to make your transition to Seoul and the Korean educational system a little smoother.
+This Beijing Orientation Handbook has been prepared to make your transition to Beijing and the Chinese educational system a little smoother.
 The handbook covers general topics affecting all students who study abroad: health matters, insurance, safe behavior, code of conduct and other policies, Dickinson course registration and room draw while abroad, and absentee voting.
-It also contains specific information about studying in South Korea: packing tips, lifestyle abroad, an academic calendar, course information, and much more.
+It also contains specific information about studying in China: packing tips, homestay/living advice, lifestyle abroad, course information, and much more.
 Sections on cultural perspectives will help you put your observations and experiences into context.
 This program specific information will also help you to understand better and adapt more quickly to your new environment and culture.
-Everything in this handbook is relevant, so please read it thoroughly.
+Everything in this handbook is very relevant, so please read it carefully.
 A copy of the handbook will be mailed to your parent(s)/guardian(s) at your home address.